In 1984, Mobile Learning Hit the Road in the “Computerbus”

 While the Computerbus was new in the mid 1980s, it was certainly not entirely unique.
 The Computerbus was taking a page from earlier traveling technology studios and libraries.

-By the mid nineteenth century, photography had become wildly popular and relatively accessible, at least in cities where people could visit a studio and pay to have their portrait taken.
+By the mid-19th century, photography had become wildly popular and relatively accessible, at least in cities where people could visit a studio and pay to have their portrait taken.
 In smaller towns and villages, however, the market was usually too small to support a photography studio.
 The solution was to create traveling studios and bring the still relatively new technology of photography to the people.
-Over the second half of the nineteenth century, these studios on wheels brought trained photographers and portable studios to small towns and villages throughout Europe and the United States.
+Over the second half of the 19th century, these studios on wheels brought trained photographers and portable studios to small towns and villages throughout Europe and the United States.

 By the early 20th century, the rise of portable and affordable cameras was rendering studio photography obsolete, but traveling technological and literacy solutions persisted.
 Indeed, even before the portable photography studio, traveling libraries had been bringing books to people in rural and isolated communities.
 In the United States, Melvil Dewey, best known for the Dewey Decimal System, even initiated a state-funded traveling library in New York in 1892.
 As the century progressed, the need for general-interest traveling libraries would wane.
 But until the the Internet became widespread, specialized traveling libraries (e.g., focused on women’s issues and children’s literacy) persisted nationwide.